jpfulton/blog/content/blog/2023-07-18-azure-personal-network/index.md

 ---
-title: Backup an Ubuntu Desktop to Azure
+title: Extend a Personal Network to Azure
 date: 2023-07-18
 description: ""
 keywords: